squaregear/Collins/docs/syntax.md

 # Collins Syntax

 A Collins file defines a module and consists of function definitions and message handlers.
-Instances of the module can be addressed by an identifier and sent messages.
+Instances of the module can be addressed by an identifier, and sent messages.
 Identifiers can be strings or integers.

 An instance has some internal state that you define.
 When an instance receives a message it can take actions and optionally update its state.